MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

 ## Enriched zone or data lake two

-The next layer can be thought of as a filtration zone that removes impurities but may also involve enrichment.
+The next layer can be thought of as a filtration zone that removes impurities but could also involve enrichment.

 Typical activities found in this layer are schema and data type definition, removal of unnecessary columns, and application of cleaning rules whether it be validation, standardization, harmonization.
-Enrichment processes may also combine data sets to further improve the value of insights.
+Enrichment processes could also combine data sets to further improve the value of insights.

 The organization of this zone is more business-driven rather than by source system.
 Typically, it might be a folder per department or project.
 Some consider this zone a staging zone where you grant permissions only to the automated jobs that run against it.
 If data analysts or scientists need access to the data in this form, you can grant them read-only access only.